 1. CHA Applicants.
-Current and former Ida B. Wells, Clarence Darrow and Madden Park residents with a right of return will receive priority for public housing in the revitalized development.
+Current and former Washington Park Homes residents with a right of return will receive priority for public housing in the revitalized development.
 Residents with a right of return will be referred to TCB through the CHA Housing Offer Process (HOP).
 The HOP system will contain the names of eligible, lease-compliant CHA applicants, listed in an order that reflects the priorities under the Relocation Rights Contracts and the housing choices identified by the CHA leaseholders.
+Once the HOP list has been exhausted and the CHA has determined the need to access the CHA public housing general waitlist, TCB will work with the CHA and its Occupancy Department to receive names of potential candidates from the CHA's general waitlist for public housing assisted units at this site.

 2. Other Applicants.
 TCB will establish a site-based waiting list for non-public housing LIHTC applicants and applicants for market units.
-TCB will add to the site-based waiting list potential applicants for public housing units that are referred by CHA from CHA's Waitlists.
-TCB and CHA will work together to determine the priority ranking of individuals on the site-based waiting list for the public housing units.
-Applicants from the site-based list will be given the opportunity for available units once the applicant has undergone (or will undergo) the screening process consistent with when the unit will be available for occupancy.
+Applicants from the site-based list will be given the opportunity for available non-public housing units and market units once the applicant has undergone (or will undergo) the screening process consistent with when the unit will be available for occupancy.
 Prospective applicants will also be identified through marketing efforts conducted by TCB according to an affirmative fair housing marketing plan.